 - 1. Professional Growth Plan:

 - 1.1 All educators are at different stages of professional growth and shall adopt a professional growth plan to benefit themselves and their students.

 - 1.2 The purpose of a professional growth plan is to:

 - 1.2.1 Focus thinking

 - 1.2.2 Develop a basis for professional activities

 - 1.2.3 Measure personal progress

 - 1.2.4 Foster reflective practice

 - 1.3 Growth plans will include goals, indicators of success, and strategies for achieving the goals.

 - 1.4 Among other strategies, educators may choose from the following to pursue achievement of their professional growth:

 - 1.4.1 Peer coaching

 - 1.4.2 Mentoring

 - 1.4.3 Administrative coaching

 - 1.4.4 Professional portfolio development

 - 1.4.5 Professional reading

 - 1.4.6 Conferences

 - 1.4.7 University classes

 - 1.5 An educator will have the opportunity for at least one classroom or work site visit per year by his/her supervisor.
 The visit will focus on one or more aspects of the professional growth plan.

 - 1.6 Professional growth plans will be developed on an annual basis with a copy given to one's supervisor by October 15.
 Supervisors will meet with their staff member to review the growth plan before the end of November and near the end of the academic year, with at least one other contact in between.
+Any teacher that is in the 5th year or longer in the same school should begin a transfer conversation with in-school administrator(s) during the initial professional growth plan meeting as outlined in Administrative Procedure 443: Teacher Transfer.

-- 1.7 Superintendents of schools, principals, and vice-principals will maintain records of visits.
+1.7 Superintendents of schools, principals, and vice-principals will maintain records of visits.
 Any data collected will be given to the teacher, principal, vice-principal or consultant.
 No information from this process will be placed in the personnel file at the Education Centre.